ubc-library-rc/rdm/content/04_directory_structures.md

 ```

-# README Files and Data Dictionaries
+# README files and data dictionaries

-README files and data dictionaries are critical for transparency and reproducibility because they contain a brief description of the major folder contents, naming conventions, and data structure.
-They allow for an easier understanding of the contents of your directory and data without needing to ask the author(s).
-This is especially helpful when working with a group or sharing directories with others.
-See our workshops on [README files](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html) and [data dictionaries](https://ubc-library-rc.github.io/rdm/content/07_data_dictionary.html).
+[README files](https://ubc-library-rc.github.io/rdm/content/03_create_readme.html) and [data dictionaries](https://ubc-library-rc.github.io/rdm/content/07_data_dictionary.html) are two files critical for research transparency and reproducibility, and storing all metadata about your research: file and folder content, naming conventions, data structure, and much more.
+They both help you and anyone else understand the contents of your directory and data without needing to ask the author(s) directly.

 ## Two types of files needed to store all metadata